500 N. High St, Henderson, TX 75653 | (903) 657-1900

 • Put mulch around trees and shrubs.

-• Use broom instead of hose to clean the sidewalk and driveway.
+• Use a broom instead of water hose to clean the sidewalk/driveway.

 • Water in the morning and evening when temperatures are cooler to minimize evaporation.

-• Water wisely, one inch of water once a week should be sufficient to your lawn healthy.
+• Water wisely… One inch of water, once a week, should be sufficient for your lawn.